pnp/List-Formatting/view-samples/london-tube-status/README.md

   * **List** (used to store the latest TFL line status data)
     * **View Formatting** (JSON used to style the list into the familiar TFL Status board)
 * **Power Automate** (used for both creating the Tube Status SharePoint list using the SharePoint REST API and then, on a scheduled basis, retrieving the latest TFL tube statuses)
+* **Azure Logic Apps** (OPTIONAL - used for retrieving the latest TFL tube statuses using Azure Logic Apps instead of Power Automate.

 ### Prerequisites

 * You must be licenced and able to create Power Automate flows
+* If Azure Logic Apps option is chosen you must be able to create of have a Logic app created for you that can be modified.
 * You must have a valid SharePoint Online license and permission to create lists.
 * You must have a modern SharePoint site where you can store the data for the app.
 * Download the assets from this folder